Portland Center Stage: 2000–present

 Portland Center Stage began a $32.9 million capital campaign in 2004, with the goal of building a new theater complex in The Armory, a historic building in Portland.
 The company began usage of The Armory in September 2006.
 PCS received $150,000 from the United States Department of Housing and Urban Development in September 2006 for "renovations and upgrades to its facility", and an additional $500,000 as part of the "Portland Center Stage Armory Theater Energy Conservation Project".

+As of 2023, the theater is being run by Artistic Director Marissa Wolf and Managing Director Liam Kaas-Lentz.
+During the 2020 shut down, Portland Center Stage presented several virtual productions ranging from new works created specifically for the medium, to classic plays performed as virtual staged readings.
+In 2021, PCS returned to in person productions.

 The theater facilities at The Armory include the 590-seat U.S. Bank Main Stage theater, the 199-seat Ellyn Bye Studio (a flexible black box theater), administrative offices, the Vigeland Rehearsal Hall and a costume shop.
 Ten or more productions are performed annually, from September through June.
 The company's productions include contemporary, classical pieces and modern premieres, in addition to a summer playwrights festival, JAW (previously known as Just Add Water/West).
 PCS has approximately 9,000 subscribers and an annual audience of over 150,000.